 Faulty dietary habits and irregular lifestyles are invariably one of the topmost reasons for skin problems.
 Most people today consume junk and packaged food in excess, do not exercise daily, spend long hours sitting in one position, and don’t have a fixed sleep schedule.
 Moreover, due to the increasing competition and expenses, most of us lead stressful lives.
 This results in Pitta and Vata aggravation, which in turn leads to the diminished glow of skin, dark circles, wrinkles, acne, blackheads, and decreased blood circulation.

 To ensure that your skin retains its healthy glow, you will have to make changes in your diet and lifestyle.
-The following tips can be helpful:
+The following summer skin care with Ayurveda tips can be helpful:

 - Ayurveda recommends that you establish a regular bedtime and morning routine.
 Go to bed by 10 pm and get up by 6 am.
 The time after 10 pm is known as Pitta time, and if you stay awake in those hours, you could fall prey to Pitta imbalance.
 Get at least 7- 8 hours of sleep daily.